 - Intra-group dynamics and social inclusion: experience of mainland Chinese immigrants to Canada

 In this four-year study funded by SSHRC, we examine the inner group interaction and dynamic within the Chinese communities in Vancouver, Calgary and Toronto.

 - The Possibilities and Challenges of a Place-based Approach to Strengthening Urban Communities: A Case Study of Neighbourhood Houses in Vancouver (SSHRC Insight Grant)

-This is a four-year project to study all the fourteen neighbourhood houses in Metro Vancouver.
+This was a four-year project funded by SSHRC to study all the fourteen neighbourhood houses in Metro Vancouver.
 Key findings can be found on http://www.yournh.ca/.

 2018 Francis, Jenny, Miu Chung Yan and Hartej Gill, Exploring Community-Based Research Values & Principles: Lessons Learned from a Delphi Study.
 Gateways; International Journal of Community Research and Engagement, 11(1):1-19. http://dx.doi.org/10.5130/ijcre.v11i1.5584.